movinwu/ScrollView/README_EN.md

 void MoveToIndexByTimeOffsetOffset(int index, float time, Action<bool> onMoveCompleted = null,
             float viewportOffset = 0f, float itemOffset = 0f)
 ```
-Smoothly moves to the specified index position.
+Smoothly move to the specified index position.

 ### Callback Explanation

-- `onItemBindData`: Called when data needs to be bound to an item
+- `onItemBindData`: Called when data needs to be bound to an item (when item is taken from pool and displayed)
-- `onItemUnbindData`: Called when data needs to be unbound from an item
+- `onItemUnbindData`: Called when data needs to be unbound from an item (when item is returned to pool)
 - `getItemWidth`: Dynamically gets item width
 - `getItemHeight`: Dynamically gets item height
 - `getItemPrefabIndex`: Selects prefab index for multiple prefab templates
-- `onMoveCompleted`: Called when the movement is completed, with a parameter indicating whether the movement was successful
+- `onMoveCompleted`: Called when smooth movement completes, with parameter indicating whether movement was successful

 ## Example Scene